iambrj/notes/k8s.md

   * Fault tolerance
 - Manifest: initial configuration.
 - Cluster -> Node -> Pod -> Container -> Application/microservice.
-- Pod: abstraction over containers to proivde a uniform communication interface irrespective of underlying container (may be docker or something else).
+- Pod: abstraction over containers to provide a uniform communication interface irrespective of underlying container (may be docker or something else).
 - Node: physical server/VM on which pods are running.
 - Each pod is assigned an IP address, not each container in the pod.